Relief of benefit charges

 You may qualify to have the benefit charges removed (which we call "relief of benefit charges") if your employee's separation is due to one of the following reasons:

-- Voluntarily quit, and you did not cause the quit.
+- They voluntarily quit, and you did not cause the quit.

-- Was discharged for misconduct or gross misconduct connected with the work.
+- They were discharged for misconduct or gross misconduct connected with the work.

-- Was laid off as a direct result of a catastrophe, such as fire, flood or other natural disaster.
+- They were laid off as a direct result of a catastrophe, such as fire, flood or other natural disaster.

-- Continues working for you on a regularly scheduled, permanent, part-time basis, but is no longer employed by another base-year employer that he or she worked for while also working for you.
+- They continue working for you on a regularly scheduled, permanent, part-time basis, but are no longer employed by another base-year employer they worked for while also working for you.

-- Continues working for you on a permanent, part-time basis and the worker qualifies for two consecutive unemployment claims.
+- They continue working for you on a permanent, part-time basis and the worker qualifies for two consecutive unemployment claims.

-- Was laid off after being hired to replace a activated military reserve or guard member when the military person is deactivated and returns to work.
+- They were laid off after being hired to replace a activated military reserve or guard member when the military person is deactivated and returns to work.

 How to request relief of benefit charges